The Best Pricing Page Examples: What Makes Customers Want to Buy?

 As usual, it all comes down to data.
 Customer surveys are great for optimizing your pricing page in the early days, but these quantitative metrics can give you insight into how you’re doing once you start down the optimization path:

-- Time on page - Are people spending 25 minutes trying to read through your incredibly long pricing page?
+Are people spending 25 minutes trying to read through your incredibly long pricing page?
 Longer time-on-page can often be an indicator you need to simplify your design and align your tiers with buyer personas to ensure potential customers can easily find the right tier for their needs.

-- Bounce rate - If people are leaving right after getting on your pricing page, it might show that it needs a change.
+If people are leaving right after getting on your pricing page, it might show that it needs a change.
 Either they’re getting turned off because you’re not open about your pricing or that pricing doesn’t align with the value your product provides to the customer.

-- Conversion rate - Conversions meaning “a person click X button”—specifically for your pricing page; this is usually a call-to-action button to either sign up for a trial, a paid account, or request a demo (depending on the scale of your service).
+Conversions meaning “a person click X button”—specifically for your pricing page; this is usually a call-to-action button to either sign up for a trial, a paid account, or request a demo (depending on the scale of your service).
 Low conversion rates are a clear sign your pricing page isn’t as effective as it could be.

 Don’t make pricing page design an afterthought